Installation

 Serial Loops is available for Windows, macOS, and Linux.
 You can get the latest release from here.

-Additionally, to apply ASM hacks, you'll need to install either Make or Docker.
+To assemble ASM hacks you want to apply, you will need to decide whether to use Make or Docker.
 Make is automatically installed when using the Debian and RPM packages we distribute, so you don't need to worry about this step if you're using either of those.

 Currently, the Docker path is only supported on Windows due to operating system and framework limitations.
 It is possible to get Docker running just fine on Linux distros by running SerialLoops as root (e.g. sudo SerialLoops), but it's easier to just use Make.
 On macOS, there is no known way of getting the Docker path to work, so you will have to use Make.